Housing FAQs

 How safe are the residence halls?

-Residence halls are locked at all times, and may only be entered by students and staff whose MaineCards are encoded to allow entry.
-This typically includes residents, including Residence Life staff for that building, and custodial staff.
-Additional safety information is available from the University of Maine Police Department.
-Back to top of page
+Residence halls are locked at all times and may only be entered by students and staff whose MaineCards are encoded to allow entry.
+This typically includes the hall’s residents, Residence Life staff for that building, and custodial and facilities staff.
+Additional safety information is available from the University of Maine Police Department

 Back to top of page